 We made Drummer by mixing fondant and a powder called gumtex together.
 It helps the fondant dry faster.
 For 1 pkg of the brown fondant (from the Wilton box of 4 fondant colors) , I would use about 1 Tblsp of gumtex.
 Alternatively, you can use gumpaste (or mix it 50/50 with fondant), but then you have to color it.
 And the gumpaste dries faster than I work, so I’m not a huge fan of gumpaste when working with figures.

 TERRI’S TIP: Use shortening on your hands and on a non stick surface (such as a silicone sheet) to prevent fondant from sticking.

 The technique I used here is the ‘cake explosion’.
 There are several tutorials online.
 Just make sure you use wax paper or parchment paper under the first layer of fondant or it won’t work – your fondant will stick to your icing/crumb coat underneath and it will not come out looking like this.

-I have also included the Wilton Whipped Cream buttercream recipe, which is my favourite buttercream icing (that actually has no butter in it).
+I also use Wilton’s Whipped Cream Buttercream Frosting, which is my favorite buttercream icing (that actually has no butter in it).
 I am not a fan of butter in icing.
 I think butter belongs IN the cake, not on the outside of it.
 So, if you are a shortening based icing enthusiast, this is the icing for you!
 It’s the lightest and fluffiest icing around.
-Enjoy…

 Vanilla Butter Cake